 - How will the European data strategy aid decision-making to help the EU in developing and furthering the green transition?

-Chair of the European Parliament Special Committee on Artificial Intelligence in the Digital Age
+Chair of the European Parliament Special Committee on Artificial Intelligence in a Digital Age (AIDA)

 In his current position at the European Parliament, Dragos Tudorache analyses the challenges of deploying artificial intelligence and its future impact on the EU economy.
 Tudorache has a long history of public service in Romania, previously serving as Head of the Prime Minister’s Chancellery, Minister of Communications and for the Digital Society, and Minister of Interior.
 Before his election to the European Parliament, he held a number of positions at the European Comission, including managing strategic projects such as the Schengen Information System, Visa Information System and the establishment of the European Union Agency for the Operational Management of Large-Scale IT Systems (eu-LISA).